sm2774us/full_stack_interview_prep_2021/README.md

 ##### Q4.
 If I do not put <!
 DOCTYPE html> will HTML 5 work?
 ##### A4.
-No, browser will not be able to identify that it’s a HTML document and HTML 5 tags will not function properly.
+No, browser will not be able to identify that it's a HTML document and HTML 5 tags will not function properly.

 ##### Q5.
 Which browsers support HTML 5?